How to audit UX, technical aspects, and SEO before redesigning a website?

 Before launching a redesign, it is essential to start with a rigorous audit.
 To maximize the results of your project and avoid common mistakes, first refer to our article "How to successfully redesign your website for better results," which sets out the strategic framework and objectives to aim for.

-This practical guide complements the parent article by going into operational detail.
-You will find a step-by-step methodology for auditing user experience, technology, and SEO, tools to use, prioritization criteria, and concrete deliverables to request from your agency or team.
+This practical guide complements the original article by going into operational detail.
+You will find a step-by-step methodology for auditing the user experience, technology, and SEO, tools to use, prioritization criteria, and concrete deliverables to request from your agency or team.

 1. UX (User Experience) Audit

 Start by segmenting your data in Google Analytics.
-Inspect the paths that lead to conversions and those that fall short.
-Identify pages with high bounce rates and those with low average time spent.
-Conversion funnels reveal exactly where prospects are dropping off; combine this information with session recordings and heatmaps to identify unclicked elements, interrupted scrolls, and poorly optimized forms.
+Inspect the paths that lead to conversions and those that are far from it.
+Identify pages with a high bounce rate and those where the average time spent is low.
+Conversion funnels reveal exactly where prospects drop off; combine this information with session recordings and heatmaps to identify unclicked elements, interrupted scrolls, and poorly optimized forms.

 1.2.
 Navigation, structure, and usage scenarios

-Evaluate the information architecture logic: the page hierarchy should reflect the priority paths of prospects and customers.
+Evaluate the logic of the information architecture: the page hierarchy should reflect the priority paths of prospects and customers.
 Clear navigation reduces the number of clicks needed to reach essential information.
 Test the consistency of menu labels, the relevance of product filters, and the fluidity of the conversion funnel.
-For e-commerce sites, check the following: product page, shopping cart, payment, and confirmation pages; any friction detected becomes a priority for improvement.
+For e-commerce sites, check the following: product page, shopping cart, payment, and confirmation pages; each friction point detected becomes a prioritized area for improvement.

 1.3.
 Design, accessibility, and responsiveness

-Readability, clickable target size, and contrast directly affect conversion.
+Readability, the size of clickable targets, and contrast directly affect conversion.
 The audit also checks basic accessibility to ensure that your content remains usable by as many people as possible.
-Test micro-interactions, error messages, and form steps: a clear message often reduces abandonment rates.
+Test micro-interactions, error messages, and form steps: a clear message often reduces the abandonment rate.
 Document responsive design recommendations for mobile and tablet.

 2. Technical audit